memerson12/drAAft/README.md

     - Spawn attempt per chunk is 7x as likely
 - Igloos always generate with basements (was 50%)
 - Beehive generation on trees is 2x as likely
-- Thunder happens more often and is standardized per seed
+- Thunder happens more often and is standardized
     - Thunder will now occur every 10 - 45 minutes (was 10 - 150 minutes)
     - Rain will occur 1 - 7 minutes before thunder starts
     - This guarantees at least two 3+ minute thunders in 1.5 hours